 Most mailboxes contain both active and deleted e-mail messages.
 By “deleted e-mail messages”, I am referring to messages that were permanently deleted.
 For example, a message that was deleted using SHIFT+Delete in Outlook or a message that was deleted from the “Deleted Items” folder.
-In some e-mail platforms, deleted messages are not immediately purged and can easily be recovered.
+In some e-mail platforms, deleted e-mails are not immediately purged and can easily be recovered.
 For example, Ms Outlook does not purge deleted e-mail messages from a Personal Storage Table (PST) file until the PST is compacted.

 When it comes to handling deleted e-mail messages, e-Discovery processing software typically fall into two camps: